Nancy Pelosi greenlights plan to impeach Donald Trump | DW | 05.12.2019

 What happens now?

-Pelosi's announcement means that the House Judiciary Committee have been ordered to draft articles of impeachment.
-The House, the lower Chamber of the US Congress, will now debate and vote on whether to bring charges against the president, decided by a simple majority.
+Pelosi's announcement means the House Judiciary Committee has been ordered to draft articles of impeachment.
+When the committee has finished, the entire House of Representatives, the lower chamber of the US Congress, will debate and vote on whether to bring charges against the president, decided by a simple majority.

 If the House approves articles of impeachment, a trial is held by the Senate, the upper chamber.
 The constitution is open for interpretation about how exactly a trial would be held, but historically presidents have been allowed defense lawyers and to present evidence.

-Democrats currently control the House with a majority, while in the Senate there are more Republicans than Democrats.
-Assuming the impeachment process if supported by the House, the conviction of a president requires a two-thirds majority in the Senate.
+Democrats currently have a majority in the House, while in the Senate there are more Republicans than Democrats.
+Assuming the impeachment process is supported by the House, the conviction of a president requires a two-thirds majority in the Senate.

-Any conviction of Trump would therefore require a significant number of Republican senators to vote in favor of it, which would be historically unprecedented.
+Any conviction of Trump would, therefore, require a significant number of Republican senators to vote in favor of it, which would be historically unprecedented and regarded as extremely unlikely in this case.

+The time frame is uncertain, but Democrats are eager to proceed as quickly as possible.
+Trump tweeted that he welcomes a "fair trial in the Senate."

 ed/sms (Reuters, dpa, AFP)